GusMuche/homebridge-zipabox-platform/README.md

 The uuid need to be the lowest level (see `STATE` in the picture) uuid of your Zwave Device.
 The name can be another be it must be the lowest level.<br>
 ![Select state for uuid](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/select_state.jpeg?raw=true)<br>

-Since v1.6.36 the plugin will compare your parameter to the list of all available `attributes` in the box.
+Since v1.7.0 the plugin will compare your parameter to the list of all available `attributes` in the box.
 If he didn't find the UUID in the box, an error will occur : `[PTFM] [checkUUIDAttributes] The UUID of the accessory DoorMotion da696653-2a9e-43c3-a7-8cab35e6bbc7 is not available in the box.
 Please check config.
-Accessory will not be added`
+Accessory will not be added.
+Not implemented for `alarm`.

  To be sure you can try with the Zipato API to use this uuid as parameter for attributes request.<br>
 ![API link](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/apiLink.png?raw=true)<br>